protofire/xs-doc/src/pages/index.md

 *xSigners* is designed to cater to a wide range of users, from individual asset managers to developers looking for a reliable and secure way to interact with smart contracts. *xSigners* contracts are not audited yet.
 Then,  by leveraging the unique capabilities of the *Shibuya* testnet, *xSigners* offers a sandbox environment where users can explore and familiarize themselves with its features without the risks associated with mainnet transactions.

 What sets xSigners apart is its focus on user experience, combined with robust security protocols.
-It transcends the limitations of traditional multi-sig wallets by offering enhanced flexibility, including the ability to add or remove wallet owners – a feature that significantly elevates its utility and appeal.

 We invite you to experience *xSigners* firsthand and witness the future of multi-signature wallet technology.
 Visit [xsigners.io](https://xsigners.io) to explore and discover this innovative platform.
 With xSigners, you're not just using a wallet; you're stepping into a new realm of possibilities in the blockchain world.

 ## Key Features